profharris/ESP32-S3-1.54in-TFT-Expansion-Board-with-Speaker/README.md

  * The ESP32-S3 contains two I²S Peripherals.
 These peripherals can
  * be configured to input and output sample data via the I²S driver.
  *
- * An I²S bus that communicates in “Standard” and “TDM mode”,
+ * An I²S bus that communicates in “Standard” and/or “TDM mode”,
  * consists of the following lines:
  *
  *     MCLK: Master Clock line.
 It is an ‘optional’ signal depending